GravityScore/Cosec/README.md

 $ python cosec.py --help
 ```

+Note that Python 3.7 is the minimum required version.

 ## License

 Cosec is under the MIT license.
 See the `LICENSE` file for more details.